mmu-webdesign/l4-IWD-web-block/rwd-04-adding-media.md

 ```
 min-height: 40vh;
 ```
- **Note** - we've changed to `min-height` to future-proof our CSS - if you use height it'll get cut off if the content gets longer than its container.
+ **Note** - we've changed to `min-height` to future-proof our CSS - if you use just `height` it'll get cut off if the content gets longer than its container.
 That situation will probably never happen, but better safe than sorry.

 Finally we have applied `align-items: center` and `justify-content: center` to our flexbox.